Alexander Payne: Unrealized projects

-In 2012, it was reported that Payne and Jim Taylor wrote a script titled The Lost Cause.
-That project is said to be an expansion of Taylor’s 2004 short film of the same name.
+In 2012, it was reported that Payne and Jim Taylor wrote a script titled The Lost Cause, which was said to be an expansion of Taylor's 2004 short film of the same name.

 In November 2013, Payne was in talks to direct a film titled The Judge's Will for Fox Searchlight Pictures.
 The project was to have been based on a New Yorker article written by Ruth Prawer Jhabvala about an elderly judge from Delhi who wants to make sure his much younger wife will be taken care of after his death.
 In May 2018, it was reported that James Ivory would write the screenplay of the project for Payne.
 In June 2018, it was reported that Payne will possibly shoot The Judge's Will in Chicago.

+In November 2014, it was announced that Payne would direct a film titled La Vida Norteña.
+The project was to have been about a Latin music promoter who befriends a Nebraskan mayor.

+In April 2015, it was reported that Payne was interested in directing Septillion to One, a contemporary romantic comedy inspired by the true story of Joan Ginther, who won the Texas State Lottery four times.
+Adam R. Perlman and Graham Sack's spec script was purchased by OddLot Entertainment, who intended to produce and finance the film.
+Payne was not officially committed to directing at the time, due to his preoccupation with the production of Downsizing (2017).
+In September 2016, Mark Romanek signed on to direct the film.